A Preconditioned Difference of Convex Algorithm for Truncated Quadratic Regularization with Application to Imaging: Numerics

-For the global convergence with preconditioners, Figure \ref{global:convergence} tells that the proposed preconditioned DCA is faster than DCA with solving the linear subproblem exactly by DCT (Discrete cosine transform) compared both with iteration number and computational time.
+For the global convergence with preconditioners, Figure \ref{global:convergence} tells that the proposed preconditioned DCA is faster than DCA with solving the linear subproblem very accurately by the DCT (Discrete cosine transform) compared both with iteration number and computational time.
 This is surprising that the proposed preconditioned DCA not only can save the computational efforts but also can improve the performance of DCA with more efficient algorithms.

-For the local convergence rate, Figure \ref{local:rate} tells that for the whole nonlinear DCA iterations, for the linear system appeared, the SRDGS preconditioner is very efficient compared to the solving the linear subproblems exactly with DCT.
-The proposed preconditioned DCA can get faster local linear convergence rate with less computations compared to the original proximal DCA with exact DCT solver.
+For the local convergence rate, Figure \ref{local:rate}(a) tells that for the whole nonlinear DCA iterations, for the linear system appeared, the SRBGS preconditioner is very efficient compared to solving the linear subproblems very accurately with DCT.
+The proposed preconditioned DCA can get faster local linear convergence rate with less computations compared to the original proximal DCA with highly accurate DCT solver.
+Theoretically, the proposed preconditioned DCA not only provides an efficient inexact framework with any finite time preconditioned iterations for DCA with global convergence guarantee, but also can potentially give a faster local convergence rate compared to the original DCA with a very accurate solver.

-Figure \ref{fig:seg} shows that the proposed preconditioned DCA is very promising for image segmentation with various examples.
+{Figure \ref{fig:seg} shows that the proposed preconditioned DCA can be used for image segmentation with various examples, which is not surprising since the truncated quadratic model is widely studied and used for image segmentation problems \cite{BVZ, BZ}.
+Figure \ref{fig:seg} also shows that the truncated quadratic model can give better segmentation than TV.}